 The best way to avoid this?
 Might sure you fight back against your charges with a smart, aggressive defense strategy.
 The law of the land says that you are innocent until proven guilty, but it is up to you and your legal team to raise as many doubts as possible about any arguments the prosecution makes.

-Fighting Colorado Sex Crime Charges Starts with Hiring Someone Who Understands How They Work
+Fighting Denver Sex Crime Charges Starts with Hiring Someone Who Understands How They Work

 The vast majority of people out there have a decent understanding of at least some types of sex crimes.
 They probably know, for example, that it is illegal to physically force someone to have sex with them.
 Or for an adult to have sex with a minor.
 Or to hire a prostitute.

 However, these types of acts are just a few examples of the kinds of things our state considers sex crimes.
 Did you know that there are situations for which juveniles can be criminally charged for sexting?
 Are you aware that you could potentially be charged for possessing child pornography on your computer – even if you did not know it was there?
 Do you understand the nuances of consent that may mean the difference between acquittal or conviction for date rape?

 Even if you think you know how those above crimes work, your understanding may not match the legal definition set down by the Colorado legislature.
 That is where Jeff Weeden comes in.
 Since 2005, he has been working hard to protect the rights of people just like you in our state, and over that time he has been able to successfully handle all kinds of sex crime cases, helping many get their charges reduced, dropped, or dismissed.

 Some of the most common types of sex charges our office takes on include: